rickaramirez/FM-Parameters/README.markdown

 # FM-Parameters

-FM-Parameters is a series of tools, mostly custom functions, for creating and parsing serialized data objects in FileMaker.
+FM-Parameters is a series of custom functions for creating and parsing serialized data in FileMaker.
 These are most frequently used for passing multiple pieces of data in script parameters and results.
-This repository is an incomplete work in progress, based on the recommended script parameter interface of [FileMakerStandards.org][1].
+This repository is an incomplete work in progress based on the recommended script parameter interface of [FileMakerStandards.org][1].

 [1]: http://filemakerstandards.org/pages/viewpage.action?pageId=557462 "FileMakerStandards.org: Script Parameter Interface"

 ## The format

-These functions manipulate data stored in a format that matches the variable-declaration format of FileMaker's Let () function.
+In theory, the data serialization format is irrelevant to how these functions should behave relative to each other.
+Changing the data format used by the functions should not require any changes to their use.
+In this version, the functions manipulate data stored in a format that matches the variable-declaration format of FileMaker's Let () function.
 This is so that the format will appear familiar to FileMaker developers without additional background knowledge.
 This mirrors the relationship between JavaScript and JSON.

 ## The functions